homayoonahmadi/GroupBoxLayout/README.md

 [![Jitpack](https://jitpack.io/v/homayoonahmadi/GroupBoxLayout.svg)](https://jitpack.io/#homayoonahmadi/GroupBoxLayout)

 GroupBoxLayout is a container layout that has a title label and draws a rounded border over the parent view.
-It supports rtl and ltr directions, prevents label text overflow, and is compatible with background color/drawable, because it doesn't use white or other color backgrounds for hiding border under label.
++ supports rtl and ltr directions
++ prevents label text overflow (by ellipsize the label text)
++ is compatible with background colors or any drawables
++ it doesn't use any white or other color backgrounds for hiding border under the label.

+# Screenshots
 ![Preview 1](https://github.com/homayoonahmadi/GroupBoxLayout/blob/master/images/01.jpg)
 ![Preview 2](https://github.com/homayoonahmadi/GroupBoxLayout/blob/master/images/02.jpg)
 ![Preview 3](https://github.com/homayoonahmadi/GroupBoxLayout/blob/master/images/03.jpg)